Motor Vehicle Accident Specialists

 A time limit will apply for your claim, but this varies from fund to fund and from insurer to insurer.
 Under some schemes, you can claim immediately, while others require you to spend at least six months off work.
 To ensure that you’re meeting all of the relevant legal requirements, we suggest instructing a lawyer.
 If your employment is terminated, then you usually need to claim within two years.

-How long it takes to process your claim will depend on the complexity of the matter.
+How long it takes to process a superannuation claim will depend on the complexity of the matter.
 Generally speaking, most claims are settled within two to three months, but if your claim progresses to trial (which is highly unlikely), then it may take much longer.

 The amount of money that you receive will depend on the type of insurance cover you have and how much you’re insured for.
-You can usually find this information in the fine print of your policy documents.
+You can usually find this information in the fine print of your policy documents, this is something we help people with as they start the superannuation claims process.

 If you have multiple super funds from different employers, then you may be able to claim multiple benefits at the same time.
 However, before you make such claims, you should carefully check the conditions of each fund.